jaxwilko/gtk-theme-framework/README.md

 - `-s` Switch theme/icons active after install
 - `-t theme-name` Pick a theme to compile or install
 - `-n theme-name` Create a new theme config
+- `-x style-name` Create a new theme style
 - `-d /path/to/dir` Pick a custom dir to install the theme to
 - `-p /path/to/dir` Pick a custom dir to install icons to